 The rules of engagement are changing fast.
 Are you prepared for the “watershed moments” ahead?

-Join us at Foley’s latest labor and employment webinar where we will provide you with a deep dive into the pivotal changes emerging from the NLRB and EEOC.
-We will discuss new precedents — and what they mean for your organization.
+Foley’s latest labor and employment webinar provided attendees with a deep dive into the pivotal changes emerging from the NLRB and EEOC.
+We discussed new precedents and their effect on an employer’s company.

 The NLRB Reset